the Greek alphabet with pronunciation

 Before we move on, let’s see some historical facts.

 To begin with, the Greek alphabet was developed around 1000 – 900 BC.
 Interestingly, it originated from the Phoenician alphabet and is the oldest alphabetic system that is still in use.
-It is the forebear of all European alphabets.
-Coptic, Cyrillic, Glagolitic, Gothic and Latin.
+It influenced many European alphabets.
+Coptic, Cyrillic, Glagolitic, Gothic and Latin are among the writing systems that developed from or were influenced by it.
 As a result, some letters may look familiar.

 Why is the Greek Alphabet so important?